istio/istio.io/content/docs/tasks/traffic-management/egress/index.md

 > This task uses the new [v1alpha3 traffic management API](/blog/2018/v1alpha3-routing/).
 The old API has been deprecated and will be removed in the next Istio release.
 If you need to use the old version, follow the docs [here](https://archive.istio.io/v0.7/docs/tasks/traffic-management/).

-By default, Istio-enabled services are unable to access URLs outside of the cluster because iptables is used in the pod to transparently redirect all outbound traffic to the sidecar proxy, which only handles intra-cluster destinations.
+By default, Istio-enabled services are unable to access URLs outside of the cluster because the pod uses iptables to transparently redirect all outbound traffic to the sidecar proxy, which only handles intra-cluster destinations.

 This task describes how to configure Istio to expose external services to Istio-enabled clients.
-You'll learn how to enable access to external services by defining [ServiceEntry](/docs/reference/config/istio.networking.v1alpha3/#ServiceEntry) configurations, or alternatively, to simply bypass the Istio proxy for a specific range of IPs.
+You'll learn how to enable access to external services by defining [ServiceEntry](/docs/reference/config/istio.networking.v1alpha3/#ServiceEntry) configurations, or alternatively, to bypass the Istio proxy for a specific range of IPs.

 ## Before you begin